wright-group/WrightTools/docs/cli.rst

 The wt5 command is meant to provide easy access to wt5 files and some basic wt5 properties.

-Use ``wt5 glob`` to quickly probe a folder for wt5s contained inside
+Use ``wt5 glob`` to quickly probe a folder for wt5s contained inside.

 .. code-block:: shell

     > wt5 glob -d path/to/datasets